 Artificial intelligence (AI) is a growing technology drawing a lot of attention and investment from the major tech giants.
 Much like the race to space, mastering AI is a multibillion-dollar industry.
-All of the usual tech giant suspects; Alphabet, Apple, Facebook, Microsoft, Amazon, etc. are all major players in this technology.
-Mastering it is expected to reap rewards for decades to come.
-However, Fortune Magazine exposes a rarely mentioned dark side of AI.
+All the usual tech giant suspects; Alphabet, Apple, Facebook, Microsoft, Amazon, etc., are all major players in this technology.
+Mastering A.I. it is expected to reap rewards for decades to come.
+However, Fortune Magazine exposes a rarely mentioned dark side of A.I.
 The same technology expected to bring trillions of dollars in economic growth suffers from one of humanities’ biggest shortfalls; bias.

 “But for all of their enormous potential, A.I.-powered systems have a dark side.
 Their decisions are only as good as the data that humans feed them.”

 The July edition of Fortune’s A.I.
 Special Report has a very interesting article titled “Unmasking A.I.’s Bias Problem” by Jonathan Vanian.
 Vanian points out that with all the deep-learning techniques and sophisticated algorithms you can’t escape the human element.
 “But for all of their enormous potential, A.I.-powered systems have a dark side.
 Their decisions are only as good as the data that humans feed them.”
 It’s no wonder when you break the term down to its most basic definitions.
 Here’s how Merriam Webster’s online dictionary defines the two keywords.

 artificial – adjective (1) humanly contrived…often on a human model

 intelligence – noun (1) : the ability to learn or understand or to deal with new or trying situations : reason; also : the skilled use of reason (2) : the ability to apply knowledge to manipulate one’s environment or to think abstractly as measured by objective criteria (such as tests)